vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 categories of weight-lifting, with almost the usual number of repetitions.
 The push-ups, that were at the end, suffered the most, and I ended up only doing 10 repetitions of those.

+## 2025-06-23: skipped exercises due to a morning time squeeze

+On Monday 2025-06-23, I skipped exercises due to a time squeeze in the morning, including two shopping trips for stuff I wanted to buy before it got too warm and before my first meal, plus rice prep, plus work meetings and time-sensitive work tasks.